 If any household member leaves the household to enter a facility such as hospital, nursing home, or rehabilitation center, RHA will seek advice from a reliable qualified source as to the likelihood and timing of their return.
 If the verification indicates that the household member will be permanently confined to a nursing home, the household member will be considered permanently absent.
-If the verification indicates that the household member will return in less than 90 consecutive days, the household member will not be considered permanently absent.
+If the verification indicates that the household member will absent the household member will return in less than 90 consecutive days, the household member will not be considered permanently absent.